This tutorial will review the Brother Scan N Cut and Cricut cutting machines. These machines are all amazing however, which one will suit your needs?

 - Different machines at different price points – very affordable

-- Large amount of online support available
+- A large amount of online support is available

-- Cricut website is very user friendly
+- Cricut’s website is very user friendly

 Scan N Cut features